What's Going On (song): Inspiration and writing

 The song's inspiration came from Renaldo "Obie" Benson, a member of the Motown vocal group the Four Tops, after he and the group's tour bus arrived at Berkeley on May 15, 1969.
 While there, Benson witnessed police brutality and violence in the city's People's Park during a protest held by anti-war activists in what was hailed later as "Bloody Thursday".
 Upset by the situation, Benson said to author Ben Edmonds that as he saw this, he asked, What is happening here?'
 One question led to another.
 Why are they sending kids so far away from their families overseas?
 Why are they attacking their own children in the streets?"

 Upset, he discussed what he witnessed with friend and songwriter Al Cleveland, who in turn wrote and composed a song to reflect Benson's concerns.
 Benson wanted to give the song to his group but the other Four Tops turned down the request.
 "My partners told me it was a protest song", Benson said later, "I said 'no man, it's a love song, about love and understanding.
 I'm not protesting, I want to know what's going on.
 In 1970, Benson presented the untitled song to Marvin Gaye, who added a new melody and revised the song to his liking, adding in his own lyrics.
 Benson later said Gaye tweaked and enriched the song, "added some things that were more ghetto, more natural, which made it seem like a story than a song... we measured him for the suit and he tailored the hell out of it."
 Gaye titled it "What's Going On".
 When Gaye initially thought the song's moody feel would be appropriate to be recorded by The Originals, Benson convinced Gaye to record it as his own song.

 Gaye, himself, had been inspired by social ills committed in the United States, citing the 1965 Watts Riot as a turning point in his life in which he asked himself, "With the world exploding around me, how am I supposed to keep singing love songs?"
 Gaye was also influenced by emotional conversations shared between him and his brother Frankie, who had returned from three years of service at the Vietnam War and his namesake cousin's death while serving troops.
-During phone conversations with Berry Gordy, who was vacationing in the Bahamas at the time, Gaye had told Gordy that he wanted to record a protest record, to which Gordy said in response, "Marvin, don't be ridiculous.
+During phone conversations with Motown executive Berry Gordy, who was vacationing in the Bahamas at the time, Gaye had told Gordy that he wanted to record a protest record, to which Gordy said in response, "Marvin, don't be ridiculous.
 That's taking things too far."